-These members of the fly family get their name because they tend to congregate in clusters and are known in the scientific community as Pollenia rudis.
+These members of the fly family get their name because they tend to congregate in clusters.
+They’re better known in the scientific community as Pollenia rudis.
 While normally outdoor bugs, they like to migrate into your home as the weather gets colder.

-They’re far less of a health hazard than other fly species, although their poop and lackadaisical attitude can make them quite an annoyance and they don’t serve much of a purpose.
+Cluster flies are far less of a health hazard than other fly species, although their poop and lackadaisical attitude can make them quite an annoyance and they don’t serve much of a purpose.

 Identifying a Cluster Fly

-You’ll usually find them in groups hanging out on your windows when it’s sunny, but are also known to congregate in the attic, basement, or even within the walls.
+You’ll usually find them in groups hanging out on your windows when it’s sunny.
+However, they’re also known to congregate in the attic, basement, or even within wall voids.
 This behavior has also earned them the nickname “attic fly”.

 How Long do Cluster Flies Live?